Keeper4CED/KEEPER/README.md

 This directory contains our online appendix, which is used to give some introductions, definitions, and illustrative examples.

 # IG
-This directory contains our online appendix, which is used to give some introductions, definitions, and illustrative examples.
+This directory contains the IG results.